 Kids Total Daily Beverage and Drinking Water Requirements

 How much water should your kids be consuming?
 The chart below breaks out recommendations.
-Here are some fun tips to get them to drink more water!

 Note: These recommendations are set for generally healthy kids living in temperate climates; therefore, they might not be exact for your child or teen.